tunnckoCore/koa-better-router/recipes/route-objects/README.md

 - `method` - HTTP request method of the route, such as `GET`, `POST` and `DELETE`
 - `route` - user-defined path, such as `/foo/bar`
-- `pathname` - alias of `route`, but not use it, I'm thinking to deprecate it
 - `prefix` - router prefix for the routes, by default it is `/`
 - `path` - combines `prefix` and `route`,  such as `/api/foo` if prefix is `/api` and route is `/foo`
 - `match` - function which checks if `route` path match the incoming `ctx.path`